Brothers in Arms cover art

 Brought to you by Penguin.

-From the best-selling author of Normandy '44 and Sicily '43 comes the untold story of the Sherwood Rangers.
+From the bestselling author of Normandy '44 and Sicily '43 comes an extraordinary account of the last year of the Second World War

 It took a certain type of courage to serve in a tank in World War Two.
 Encased in steel, surrounded by highly explosive shells, a big and slow-moving target, every crew member was utterly vulnerable to enemy attack from all sides.
 Living - and dying - in a tank was a brutal way to fight a war.